Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   The Avengero Fonts are not working in Safari as of the current commit. (resolved)
 -   The fonts are not working on mobile as of the current commit. (resolved)
--   Comic sans font not working on mobile
+-   Comic sans font not working on mobile. (resolved)
 -   Hero modals on mobile not working correclty. (resolved)
 -   Github won't accept realative path in translate JS "../assets/language/translation.json".
 Works locally and in Gitpod so it seems this is a Github issue. (resolved by changing the path to "assets/language/translation.json")
--   Flags noyt always working correctly or loading.
-Locally I see that the German and English flag do not render as *.PNG.
+-   Flags not always working correctly or loading.
+Locally I see that the German and English flag do not render as *.PNG. (resolved)
+-   Modals of Thanos and Loki on result page not working. (resolved)

 ## DEPLOYMENT